TecJoJo/JavaScript-Projects-exercises/Following "15 JavaScript Projects "from freeCodeCamp.org/README.md

-Hello, getting started with grapping the basic understanding of JS, now i am moving forword, the goal right now is following a course named "JavaScript tutorial and Projects" from John Smilga.
-I also bought his Course about React which i am going to learn right after this.
+Hello, getting started with grapping the basic understanding of JS, now  am moving forword, the goal right now is following a course named "JavaScript tutorial and Projects" from John Smilga.
+I also bought his Course about React, which I am going to learn right after this.

 IMPORTANT.
-ONLY the Javascript part is the goal of the mentiened tutorial and the Css file is been pre-written.I only typed and fully understand the javaScript part.
+ONLY the Javascript part is the goal of the mentiened tutorial and the Css file is been pre-written.
+I only typed and fully understand the javaScript part.

 Here is the overview of the DOM objects from John's website: https://www.vanillajavascriptprojects.com/